loreanvictor/graphis/docs/md/design-guidelines.md

 <br>

-- For circular icons, the boundary area is the outer-most radial key line of the grid (circle of 116px radius centered on the grid), which, assuming a maximum stroke width of 8px, means stroke key points should maximally be placed on a circle of 108px radius centered on the grid.
+- For circular icons, the boundary area is the outer-most radial key line of the grid (circle of 58px radius centered on the grid), which, assuming a maximum stroke width of 8px, means stroke key points should not be placed farther than 54px radially from grid center.

 <br>